Texas Success Center

 Previously, Kristi served 12 years at Guilford Technical Community College in North Carolina as a faculty member, program coordinator, grant manager, and unit director.
 From 2012 to 2017, Kristi led the implementation of guided pathways at GTCC, the lead institution for Completion by Design in North Carolina.
 Kristi also managed articulation agreements for the college and served on the board of directors of the statewide College Transfer Program Association.
 At GTCC, Kristi established the Center for Academic Engagement, which unified tutoring, supplemental instruction, and student success courses, and expanded non-academic supports including an on-campus food pantry, transportation assistance, and emergency loans.

-Kristi earned baccalaureate and master’s degrees in communication studies from the University of North Carolina at Greensboro and an education specialist degree in higher education from Appalachian State University, where she is completing a doctorate in educational leadership.
+Kristi earned baccalaureate and master’s degrees in communication studies from the University of North Carolina at Greensboro and an education specialist degree in higher education and doctor of education degree in educational leadership from Appalachian State University.

 As a project manager for the Texas Success Center, Johannah helps coordinate grant-funded initiatives promoting the Center’s mission as a statewide hub providing community colleges strategies to bolster student learning and success.